S

 Tamla 54034 (first pressing)

-Three different takes of the song, with variations in mix and instrumentation, were released with the same label number.
-The hit version had "L1" in the runoff groove while the previous two didn't.
+Three different takes of the song, with variations in tempo, mix and instrumentation, were pressed with the same label number.
+The hit version had "L1" in the runoff groove while the previous two had "A1" and "A2."

 art